Takiiiiiiii/SuperStation-Documentation/README.md

 #### YES, Update_All is safe to use on the Super Station One!

+While this script is a powerful tool for updating your device and installing additional features, it can make extensive changes to your MiSTer system!
+You should definitely review the documentation before using it.
+While it is generally safe and does not typically damage your system, it may install components and content that you do not need or want.
-This script is a powerful tool for updating your device as well as getting lots of great extras.
-It is most recommended for downloading missing BIOS files required by specific cores.
+In the case of the SS One, it is most recommended for downloading missing BIOS files required by specific cores.
-For a simple walkthrough, [follow this 5 minute vid](https://youtu.be/QWj00PfZAy8) Otherwise, use [Takis BIOS checker to see if you are missing any files](https://takiiiiiiii.github.io/MiSTer_FPGA_BIOS_Checker/) if you desire to manually source your own BIOS files.
+For a simple walkthrough, [follow this 5 minute video](https://youtu.be/QWj00PfZAy8) Otherwise, use [Takis BIOS checker to see if you are missing any files](https://takiiiiiiii.github.io/MiSTer_FPGA_BIOS_Checker/) if you desire to manually source your own BIOS files.

 #### What if Update_All is not replacing an existing BIOS?